-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel Not Included in NOI 14 consultation and EPA for approval within a year of the effective date of the permit and progress reports with the subsequent annual reports.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule Not Included in NOI 14 and EPA for approval within a year of the effective date of the permit and progress reports with the subsequent annual reports.
 Progress reports to include: (a) Summary of data. (b) Activities undertaken to identify MS4 discharge contribution to exceedances of applicable dissolved oxygen water quality standards in waters of the United States.
-Including summary of findings of the assessment required in Part I.C.1.d.(i). (c) Conclusions drawn, including support for any determinations.
-Part 1.C.3.a.(i) - The Annual Report will include a summary of example activities undertaken to identify elements contributing to reduced dissolved oxygen in the receiving waters of the Rio Grande and changes or improvements to the Strategy for implementation of controls to eliminate exceedances of applicable water quality standards for dissolved oxygen in waters of the United States.
-Structures Modification Project to fill in and revegetate the NDC Embayment following the terms of the Final BO from the USFWS and Final Special Conditions from USACE. • Vegetation assessments in this area will continue to be conducted following the current monitoring plan, developed in consultation with the USACE. • AMAFCA will complete the Incidental Take Report and follow the Incidental Take Reporting requirements and data submittal requirements. • AMAFCA will include a summary of example activities in from permit effective date Dec.
-22, 2015 Progress reports submitted with subsequent annual report cover letters Stormwater Quality Engineer Program Implementation : Engineering Intern Not Included in NOI 15 permittees shall ensure that actions to reduce pollutants or remedial activities selected for the NDC Embayment and its watershed are implemented such that there is a reduction in frequency and magnitude of all low oxygen Part I.C.3.a.(ii) - The result of removing the NDC Embayment and hydraulically disconnecting the NDC stormwater flows from the Rio Grande will minimize low DO conditions at this location.
-The Embayment has had historical issues with stagnate ponded water creating low DO conditions.
-The monitoring activities described above will be used to assess that the Embayment project functions as planned and that low DO conditions are reduced in both frequency and magnitude. "qualifying events" as defined by USFWS with the MS4 Permit measurable goals as listed in Table 1.c , using the table in Appendix G in the MS4 Permit. • AMAFCA will utilize Levelogger data to better define with subsequent annual reports, as applicable (Due Dec.
-1).
-Stormwater Quality Engineer
+Including summary of findings of the assessment required in Part I.C.1.d.(i). (c) Conclusions drawn, including support for any determinations. (d) Activities undertaken to eliminate MS4 discharge contribution to Part I.C.3.a.(i) - The Annual Report will include a summary of example activities undertaken to identify elements contributing to reduced dissolved oxygen in the receiving waters of the Rio Grande and changes or improvements to the Strategy for implementation of controls to eliminate exceedances of applicable water quality standards for dissolved oxygen in waters of the United States.
+Modification Project to fill in and revegetate the NDC Embayment following the terms of the Final BO from the USFWS and Final Special Conditions from USACE. • AMAFCA will complete the Incidental Take Report and follow the Incidental Take Reporting requirements and data submittal requirements. • AMAFCA will include a summary of example activities in each Annual Report.
+AMAFCA will incorporate documentation by reference into the Annual Report and plans to document progress on from permit effective date Dec.
+22, 2015 Progress reports submitted with subsequent annual report cover letters Not Included in NOI 15 ensure that actions to reduce pollutants or remedial activities selected for the NDC Embayment and its watershed are implemented such that there is a reduction in frequency and as defined by USFWS with the MS4 Permit measurable goals as listed in Table 1.c , using the table in Appendix G in the MS4 Permit.